SeanMJennings/rule-of-three/README.md

 # RuleOfThree
-An app to implement the rule of three approach for to-dos
+An app to implement the rule of three approach for to-do's.